Milan, 5th – 6th May 2020

 - Advanced Mob Programming Concepts – Hands on coding

-- Coding Exercise: Working on a Sample Project, learning to work together using a few rules
+- Coding Exercise: Working on a Sample Project, learning to work together using a few rules and guidelines

 - How to take advantage of learning opportunities